Canon T7i versus Canon T6

 |Canon T6s (⇒ lft | rgt)||optical||YES||3.0||1040||swivel||YES||4000||5.0||12||no|

 So what conclusions can be drawn?
-Is there a clear favorite between the Canon T7i and the Canon T7i?
-A synthesis of the relative strong points of each of the models is listed below.
+Is there a clear favorite between the Canon T7i and the Canon T6?
+The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 17.9MP) with a 16% higher linear resolution.